nhossain819/Pandas/README.md

 # Pandas

-*Create DF must be run first.
+**CreateDF.py must be run first to access data.

 The files of this repository are samples of my Pandas skillset.